YurtsAI/llm-hallucination-eval/README.md

 [YurtsAI][yurtsai] developed a pipeline to evaluate the famous hallucination problem of large language models.
-Refer to [Reward engineering coupled with RLHF to reduce LLM hallucinations][blog] to learn more about hallucinations and the evaluation pipeline.
+Refer to [Illusions Unraveled: The Magic and Madness of Hallucinations in LLMs — Part 1][blog] to learn more about hallucinations and the evaluation pipeline.

 ![Evaluation Pipeline][eval-pipeline]